TechnionTDK/jbs-json23plet/README.md

       src/main/java/json23plet/generators/customGenerators/BasicJsonGenerator.java

-To simplify the using and to avoid creating new generator for each type of json we build the BasicJsonGenerator.<br\>
+To simplify the using and to avoid creating new generator for each type of json we build the BasicJsonGenerator.<br/>
 This generator assume you created a json files with a specific format, and by activating it on thos files it will generate a triplets generically and independently on their content.

 #### Usege